 Resurrection Fern, Pleopeltis michauxiana, Polypodium polypodioides

 Pleopeltis polypodioides (Resurrection Fern) is an evergreen fern with attractive lance-shaped fronds, 4-8 in. long (10-20 cm), once pinnately divided with 8-14 pairs of oblong pinnae (leaflets).
 The pinnae are densely scaled on the lower surface and smooth on the upper surface.
 The spores are clustered in rusty orange sori on the undersides of the fronds.
-Remaining lush and fresh-looking throughout the season, Resurrection Fern is a terrestrial, epiphytic fern (growing on another plants but not a parasite), or epipetric fern (growing on rocks).
+Remaining lush and fresh-looking throughout the season, the Resurrection Fern is a terrestrial, epiphytic fern (growing on another plant but not a parasite) or epipetric fern (growing on rocks).
 Its long-creeping rhizome sends out short, wiry roots to anchor the plant and to absorb water and nutrients.
-When there is not enough water, the fronds curl up and look dead.
-However, as soon as water touches the leaves again, they unfold and resurrect, often in a few minutes time.
+When there is insufficient water, the fronds curl up and look dead.
+However, as soon as water touches the leaves again, they unfold and resurrect, often in a few minute’s time.
 Gracing shaded cottage gardens, rock gardens or woodland gardens, Resurrection Fern makes a lovely accent plant when grown on tree trunks, fallen logs, old stumps, ledges or rocks.

 Hardiness |